Plural voting

-Plural voting is the practice whereby one person might be able to vote multiple times in an election.
-It is not to be confused with a plurality voting system, which elects winners by relative lead in vote tallies and does not necessarily involve plural voting.
-It is different from the multiple voting that occurs under block voting.
+Plural voting is the electoral rule that a voter might cast multiple ballots in an election.
+This can happen if a voter is allowed to cast a single vote in multiple districts or is allowed to cast multiple votes in one district or both.
+Because plural voting gives a voter more votes than another, it creates voting inequality and breaks the one man, one vote rule.
+Political philosopher John Stuart Mill endorsed the unfairness in the cause of competence and participation.

+Fiction writer Nevil Shute endorsed unequal plural voting in his 1953 time-travel book In the Wet.
+He predicted that varying the number of votes applicable based on personal qualifications and achievements would improve the quality of elected representatives.
+Mark Twain presented the idea of plural voting based on merit in his short story "The Curious Republic of Gondour".

-Weighted voting is a generalisation of plural voting.
+Plural voting is a form of weighted voting.

+Historical and modern-day use

 Belgium

 In Belgium, voting was restricted to the wealthy tax brackets from independence in 1830 until 1848, when it was expanded to include a somewhat larger number of voters.
 The restriction on voting was abolished in 1893 after the first general strike in Europe and replaced wide adult male franchise but with plural voting for some males.
 They were allowed one or two additional votes, if they were head of a family or had a certain amount of education or money.
 This was applied for elections from 1894 to 1919 as a way to limit the impact of universal suffrage.

 Every male citizen over 25 got one vote for legislative elections, but some electors got up to two supplementary votes according to some criteria: